josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 During evaluation of `ts.Expression`s, `Reference`s to specific directives/pipes/etc are created.
 During code generation, imports need to be generated for a particular component's template function, based on these `Reference`s.
 This job falls to the `ReferenceEmitter`.

 A `ReferenceEmitter` takes a `Reference` as well as a `ts.SourceFile` which will contain the import, and generates an `Expression` which can be used to refer to the referenced class within that file.
-This may or may not be an `ExternalExpression` (which would generate an import statement), depending on whether it's possible to rely on an existing import of the class within that file.
+This may or may not be an `ExternalExpression` (which would generate an import statement), depending on whether it is possible to rely on an existing import of the class within that file.

 `ReferenceEmitter` is a wrapper around one or more `ReferenceEmitStrategy` instances.
 Each strategy is tried in succession until an `Expression` can be determined.
 An error is produced if no valid mechanism of referring to the referenced class can be found.

 ### `LocalIdentifierStrategy`

-This `ReferenceEmitStrategy` queries the `Reference` for a `ts.Identifier` that's valid in the requested file (see "identifier tracking" for `Reference`s above).
+This `ReferenceEmitStrategy` queries the `Reference` for a `ts.Identifier` that is valid in the requested file (see "identifier tracking" for `Reference`s above).

 ### `LogicalProjectStrategy`